The localtime

 5A.
 Month + 1 type: text invisible: y onload: y cvalue: ((localtime)[4] + 1)

-Month name (open)
+Month name (Open-ended)

 5B.
 Month - name (open) type: text invisible: y onload: y cvalue:<<END my @months = qw(January February March April May June July August September October November December); my $month = ((localtime)[4]); return $months[$month]; END

-Month name (closed)
+Month name (Closed-ended)

 The following example adds '1' to the returned value for localtime